Is Your Glass Half Full, or Half Empty?

 Those four words are the essence of being a Christian.
 If all of us could only follow those two simple guidelines of love.
 Like the song says, “What a Wonderful World it would be”.

-Going forward and contemplating that those simple four words, encompass all ten commandments.
-“Love God”, covers the first four and “Love People” the final six.
+Going forward my studies showed that those simple four words, encompass all ten commandments.
+“Love God” covers the first four and “Love People” the final six.
 Wow!
 What would Charlton Heston have done with that?
-Standing on the mountain top with a lot smaller tablet?
-Maybe an iPad?
+Can you see him standing on the mountain top with a lot smaller tablet?
+Maybe just an iPad?
 Certainly, it would have made for a shorter movie.
-Starting each commandment with Love, instead of Thou, might have caught my attention back then.

 Here’s a video that we put together called “Love Is The Answer” featuring a wonderful version of the old Todd Rundgren song performed by Rumer.
 Enjoy!